open-access-policies/streaming/_security_policies/sec_pol_003.md

 ### 1. Objective

-The objective of this policy is to establish a systematic approach to identifying, assessing, treating, and monitoring information security risks that could impact [Company Name]'s video streaming platform, user data, business operations, and regulatory compliance obligations.
+This policy establishes a comprehensive systematic approach to identifying, assessing, treating, and monitoring information security risks that could impact [Company Name]'s video streaming platform, user data, business operations, and regulatory compliance obligations.
+The policy ensures robust risk management processes that support business continuity and regulatory compliance across all operational environments.

 ### 2. Scope

-This policy applies to all business units, employees, contractors, and third parties involved in the operation of the video streaming platform.
-It covers all risks related to information security, data protection, platform operations, content management, and regulatory compliance across all geographic regions where [Company Name] operates.
+This policy applies comprehensively to all business units, employees, contractors, and third parties involved in the operation of the video streaming platform across all operational environments.
+The scope encompasses all risks related to information security, data protection, platform operations, content management, and regulatory compliance across all geographic regions where [Company Name] operates its services.

 ### 3. Policy

 **3.1 Risk Management Framework**

-The Company shall maintain a comprehensive risk management framework that:
-- Aligns with business objectives and regulatory requirements
+- The Company **must** maintain a comprehensive risk management framework that aligns with business objectives and regulatory requirements.
-- Follows a systematic and structured approach to risk identification and assessment
+- A systematic and structured approach **must** be followed for risk identification and assessment across all operations.
-- Integrates with business continuity and incident response planning
+- Risk management **must** be integrated with business continuity and incident response planning processes.
-- Supports informed decision-making regarding risk treatment options
+- Informed decision-making **must** be supported regarding risk treatment options and resource allocation.
-- Ensures continuous monitoring and review of the risk landscape
+- Continuous monitoring and review **must** be conducted of the evolving risk landscape and threat environment.

 **3.2 Risk Identification**